 TNM staging is a system used to calculate how advanced a cancer is, and ranges from stage 0 to stage 4.

 The TNM system evaluates anatomic factors which can help determine the likely outcome of the disease ( prognosis) and select an appropriate treatment plan.
-These factors are the size of the tumour (T), the number and location of cancerous lymph nodes (N), and whether the cancer has metastasized or spread to other tissue or organs (M).

 Results from predictive genomic panels such as Oncotype Dx may in some cases downgrade tumours by one stage compared to the old system using TNM alone if the results show a low score for risk of recurrence.

 The TNM scale ranges from stage 0 to stage IV.
 A higher stage indicates more advanced cancer.
 The chart below gives a summary of TNM staging.